Silver Springs Parks

 ROSS LLOYD POCKET PARK

-The Ross Lloyd Park is a narrow strip of land on the west side of Silver Willow Pond.
+The Ross Lloyd Park is a narrow strip of land on the west end of Silver Willow Pond

 Ross Lloyd Park - Winter 2007-2008

-The Silver Springs Single Family HOA may hold title to the Creekside Open Space Easement located on the northeast corner of Silver Springs Drive and Meadows Connection, between Lots 172 and 17.
-Presently it is an overgrown area that needs some care and landscaping.
+The Silver Springs Single Family HOA does not hold title to the Dick Mitchell Memorial Park located on the northeast corner of Silver Springs Drive and Meadows Connection, between Lots 172 and 17.
 At one point the Master Association thought this parcel was one of their parcels.
 Ralph Stanislaw drew up a landscape plan but the uncertainty of ownership precluded the MA from going forward with the work.
-More title work and searches continue.
-Bids for the work have been solicited and obtained, development pending board discussion and approval .
+More title work and searches by High Country Title has determined it is a “black hole” that was never recorded.
+Bids for the work have been solicited and obtained, development pending contiguous owner and board discussion and approval.

 Common area Parcel R , in conjunction with Parcel J, included the area around the pump station on the west side of Silver Willow Lake.
-These parcels.contain approximately 12 acres.
+These parcels total approximately 12 acres.
 Parcel R, situated from top to bottom begins at the Silver Springs NorthShore entry, runs south along Hwy 224 to the south Silver Springs entry.
-This long, narrow parcel could be developed as a dog park or running track.
-Or they could be used as access and parking for a community park.
+This long, narrow parcel could be developed as a dog park, community garden or running track accessed via Park Place or Blue Roof area.
+The peninsula belongs to Mtn.
+Regional Water Company.

 What rights does UDOT hold on these areas, future road widening, utility easements, stream/water rights?